lux-sp4rk/bloodwork-vn/docs/manuscript.md

 She lay there, her vision darkening, her body trembling.
 Blood pulsed from both sides of her foot, pooling on the step.
 The pain was excruciating, but she refused to let it take her down.
 She had to keep going.
 She had to protect Tommy.

 Rachel awoke to a loud screech.
 She didn't know how long she'd been out.
 It could have been forever.
 It could have been a million years, but then, she heard the flutter of wings.
+And then another screech, loud and shrill, like it was drilling into her head.

-She sat up, every nerve screaming.
+She sat up, every nerve aflame.
 Her hand was a mangled ruin, fingers curled uselessly from the severed tendons.
 Her foot pulsed with each heartbeat, blood still seeping through the makeshift bandage.
-The glass shard below her eye throbbed, infected.
+The glass shard below her eye throbbed, starting to get infected.
+It had a nasty blue color, and it was oozing pus.
 She was falling apart, piece by piece.

 Then, another strange sound, this one from the hallway.
 A faint, metallic clicking.
 Dragging.